-Espresso machines are specifically programmed to follow this process, maintain a certain temperature, pressure, and brewing time.
-As a result of the pressurized brewing process, the flavors and chemicals in a typical cup of espresso are very concentrated and has a thicker consistency than other types of coffee.
-The flavor is typically very rich and sometimes bitter which is why it is served in small quantities.
+Espresso machines are specifically programmed to follow this process, and maintain a certain temperature, pressure, and brewing time.
+As a result of the pressurized brewing process, the flavors and chemicals in a typical cup of espresso are very concentrated and have a thicker consistency than other types of coffee.
+The flavor is typically very rich and sometimes bitter, which is why it is served in small quantities.

-Because of the high concentration of flavor and caffeine, espresso is also used as the base for other variations of coffee.
-When correctly brewed, the espresso will feature a layer of rich dark golden cream at its surface, known as the crema.
-This is a tell-tail sign of a quality espresso.
-Espressos are usually prepared and drank without the addition of sugar or syrup to sweeten it.
+Because of the high concentration of flavor and caffeine, espresso is also used as the basis for other variations of coffee.
+When correctly brewed, the espresso will feature a layer of rich, dark golden cream on its surface, known as the crema.
+This is a tell-tale sign of quality espresso.
+Espressos are usually prepared and drank without the addition of sugar or syrup to sweeten them.

 To make a latte, add 6 to 8 ounces of steamed milk to one shot of espresso or two shots if you like it strong or you’re using a large latte cup.
 Top up your cup with a thin layer of foam.
 You should end up with 1 part espresso to 4 parts of foamy milk.
 Use the steam arm of your coffee machine to steam the milk.
 We recommend using whole milk as this will make your latte nice and creamy.

-Looking for a coffee machine to help you make your own lattes at home, check out the [BLANK] (hyperlink).
-With [SPECIFIC DETAILS] you’ll become a barista in no time.
+Looking for a coffee machine to help you make your own lattes at home, check out our pages for advice.

 Lattes and Espresso are worlds apart in appearance, flavor, texture, and brewing process.
 Espresso is very concentrated, dense, and rich in flavor, making it the strongest of the two.
 But without the espresso, there would be no latte as this is used as a base for making lattes.
 Steamed milk is key to turning espresso into a latte giving it a creamy and milky flavor and frothy texture.